Deepening Fears About The Global Economy Send Stocks Falling Again

 The S&P 500 index has fallen about 5% since Thursday, when President Trump announced that he was raising tariffs on $300 billion worth of Chinese imports.

-Stocks declined further on Monday after China allowed its currency, the yuan, to fall below the psychologically important barrier of seven per dollar.
+Stocks declined further on Monday after China allowed its currency, the yuan, to fall below the psychologically important barrier of 7 yuan per dollar.

 Such a move undercuts the U.S. tariffs because it makes Chinese products cheaper for U.S. consumers to buy.